copyrite/LwotcMinimalText/XComGame.md

 +2 to ranged attack damage against targets that have taken damage after the start of their turn.
 Ignore 40 Dodge of targets that have taken damage after the start of their turn.

 ## Bluescreen Bombs
-You disorient robotic enemies and apply -{% BLUESCREEN_BOMBS_HACK %} to Hack Defense on Flashbang hits.
+Your Flashbangs disorient robotic enemies and apply -{% BLUESCREEN_BOMBS_HACK %} Hack Defense.

 ## Bluescreen Knives
-+2 Pierce to Throwing Knives.
-You disorient robotic units on Throwing Knife hits.
++2 Pierce with throwing knives.
+Your throwing knife attacks disorient robotic units on hit.

 ## Body Shield
 Debuff an enemy to have -20 Aim against you and -50 Crit against you.